Cloud Adoption Transforming Physical Security

 Infrastructure Challenges: Traditionally, security solutions have been implemented on hardware located on-site, designed to be secure and protect sensitive information.
 However, these systems come with limited access to data and restricted capabilities.
 As a result, if companies wish to scale their operations, they must invest in new servers, computer hardware, software, network services, backup systems, and more.
 Maintaining this infrastructure presents another challenge, requiring ongoing technical support, regular updates for hardware and software, and performance optimization—all of which can lead to significant additional costs.
 For small businesses or those with limited budgets, these expenses can be prohibitive.
 Cloud computing alleviates budgetary pressures by removing the need to purchase and maintain hardware.
 It offers the convenience of scaling resources up or down as needed while reducing the time required for infrastructure maintenance.
 A cloud service provider handles technical support and ensures that technologies are updated and configured according to users’ actual needs.

 Network Reliability and Uptime: Another common concern is network reliability.
 Since cloud-based systems rely on internet connectivity for real-time monitoring and management, any disruption can create potential security blind spots.
-In the widely referenced survey, 27% of respondents highlighted their worries about the reliability of their internet connections and the possible impact on their security infrastructure.
+Security and IT leaders constantly highlight their worries about the reliability of their internet connections and the possible impact on their security infrastructure.
 However, many cloud providers are addressing this issue by implementing failover systems and backup protocols to ensure that security systems remain operational even during network outages.
 These solutions enhance reliability, allowing businesses to maintain security continuity despite connectivity challenges.
 Cloud computing necessitates a stable internet connection, so bandwidth issues can pose significant obstacles, particularly in remote areas with unreliable connections.
 Without consistent internet access, it’s difficult to depend on cloud technologies, especially for security solutions.
 On a positive note, internet connectivity is continually improving, and the rollout of 5G is expected to boost cloud adoption.
 With 5G, internet speeds will significantly increase while latency decreases, enabling cloud services to manage large volumes of data with ease.

 How fast is the adoption happening?

-Citing the survey reference, a good 86% of respondents who have not yet fully transitioned to the cloud plan to do so, with 90% of those using entirely on-premise setups and 85% with hybrid systems indicating their intention to migrate.
+Citing the survey reference, most of security leaders are using entirely on-premise setups, with the majority of them choosing hybrid systems indicating their intention to migrate.
 This demonstrates a clear momentum toward cloud adoption.
-Notably, 70% of respondents anticipate increasing their spending on physical security systems in the 2026-27 timeframe.
-This aligns with the finding that 75% of security leaders plan to transition to the cloud within the next 12 months, and 96% aim to complete this transition within the following 18 months.
+It is equally worth noting that most of the leaders anticipate increasing their spending on physical security systems in the 2026-27 timeframe.
 This urgency highlights the critical need to modernize physical security infrastructures.

 Importance of Centralisation